Manuel Cortes: Transport Salaried Staffs' Association

 In February 2023, the report of an investigation by a Labour Party member of the House of Lords that was requested by the Trade Unions Congress (TUC) was published.
 The report was critical of Cortes and other senior TSSA officials and supported the harassment allegations made by several former TSSA staff.
-Cortes and several other senior TSSA staff were dismissed following publication of the report commissioned by the TUC.
+Cortes and several other senior TSSA staff were dismissed following the publication of the report commissioned by the TUC.

 In June 2023, delegates at the TSSA annual conference rejected appeals from former General Secretary, Manuel Cortes, and former Interim Organising Director, Luke Chester, after they were both dismissed for gross misconduct.
 Delegates heard from Cortes and Chester by video link during a closed session of the gathering in Cork, Ireland.
 During his appeal, Cortes removed his shirt and argued he had been "made a scapegoat".
-The decision means that conference has upheld the dismissals of Cortes and Chester.
+The decision means that the conference has upheld the dismissals of Cortes and Chester.

+As of January 2026, TSSA reported that "Matters arising between TSSA and Manuel Cortes have been resolved amicably".